More on Life Insurance

 Can I get instant life insurance?

-The life insurance application process can take 4-6 weeks to complete.
+You can get life insurance quotes instantly, but the life insurance application process can take 5-6 weeks to complete.
 And while there are options for temporary coverage in the interim, it can still be a big financial risk to retain that coverage gap.

 That’s where instant decision life insurance comes in.
-Not only can instant decision life insurance get you coverage almost immediately, but the process is entirely contactless.
+Not only can instant decision life insurance get you quotes and coverage almost immediately, but the process is entirely contactless.
+Brighthouse and Lincoln are two insurance companies we work with at Policygenius that specialize in instant decision life insurance policies.

 Instant decision life insurance applications evaluate the same factors as a traditional life insurance policy, such as your build, medical history, and insurance background